kamalbuilds/ForgeStoryOnchain/README.md

 # ForgeStoryonchain

-- Give prompts , generate a story , mint it as an onchain NFT on Base
+- Give prompts ,  AI agent generate a story for you using different tools, mint it as an onchain NFT on Base
 - We support Coinbase Smart Wallet

+## Developement

+npm i